Postage stamps and postal history of El Salvador: Independent El Salvador

 Upon separating from the Federation, each state assumed the full responsibilities of handling its own mail system.
 However, the regulations of the Federation remained in use in each country until superseded by local legislation.
 For El Salvador, no information is available until 1849, when Mr. Jose Andrino was appointed as postmaster.
 On July 13 of that same year, El Salvador established weekly routes to Guatemala, Honduras, and Nicaragua.
 The first postal law was decreed on October 26, 1851, and three years later, on September 1, 1854, the first route itinerary for the interior of the country was published.
 By 1857, all the country was again covered by the postal service.

 In 1852, a Postal Treaty was signed between Honduras, Nicaragua, and El Salvador.
 One practical effect of the treaty was that in the free port on Tigre Island, near Amapala (Honduras), a postal employee exchanged mail between the three countries.
 Guatemala and El Salvador signed a further treaty in 1865 with Bolivia, Colombia, Ecuador, Peru, and Venezuela, providing for reciprocal exchange of mail and parcels, free postage on official and diplomatic mail, and other procedural matters.
 It is believed that El Salvador, as the other Central American countries, retained the 2 real rate for domestic and inter-Central American postage for letters of less than one-half ounce until the issuance of its adhesive stamps.
-It is important to note that mail to and from any Central American destination could be marked prepaid or collect, at the option of the sender.
+Mail to and from any Central American destination could be marked prepaid or collect, at the option of the sender.

 In 1853, El Salvador signed a contract with the Central American Steam Navigation Company (CASNC) to permit mail steamers to call at Acajutla, La Libertad, and La Union.
 This company ran a line of steamers once a month between Iztapa (Guatemala) and Panama, touching in turn at Acajutla, La Libertad, La Union, Amapala (Honduras), El Realejo and San Juan del Sur (Nicaragua) for the conveyance of mail, passengers, and freight.
 Each government paid a subsidy for the carriage of the mail.
 Service began in 1854 and later was continued by the Panama Canal Railway Company steamers, and subsequently, by the steamers of the Pacific Mail Steamship Company.
 It can be assumed that because of these circumstances, post offices were opened in the three ports where the CASNC called (Acajutla, La Libertad, and La Union).